-DEA chief to visit China as US pushes to halt opioid supply
+DEA opens shop in China to help fight synthetic drug trade

 - Knitting a movement: Why you’ll see pussyhats everywhere in January | Nicole Brodeur

+“Intelligence and investigative information have shown that Guangzhou has strong ties to international drug trafficking organizations operating in China and elsewhere,” Baer said in an email.
+“These criminal groups in Guangzhou utilize trade-based money laundering schemes to legitimize drug profits, use the port facilities as a transit point to ship illegal narcotics, and purchase synthetic drugs along with precursor chemicals.”

-Nonetheless, Beijing has taken significant steps to crack down on the production and export of synthetic opioids, even though these substances are not widely abused within China.
+Chinese officials dispute claims that China is the main source of fentanyl and precursors, noting that the U.S. has produced little supporting data.
+Nonetheless, Beijing has taken significant steps to crack down on the production and export of synthetic drugs, even though these substances are not widely abused within China.
 China already controls fentanyl, a painkiller up to 50 times more potent than heroin, along with 18 related compounds and is considering blacklisting four more.

 U.S. officials have been pressing China to control additional opioids, which can be easily purchased online from vendors in China.
 China, meanwhile, has been seeking U.S. support to place ketamine, an anesthetic widely abused in China, on a U.N.-maintained list of internationally controlled substances.